EddieTheEd/Obsidian-Vault/002_Notes/Nanomaterials.md

 	- Applications of nanotechnology include:
 		- Sunscreens
 			- Zinc oxide in its macro particle form is an effective absorber of UV light, which is why it is commonly used in sunscreens.
-			- However, zinc oxide in its macro particle form is also a white, opaque
+			- However, zinc oxide in its macro particle form is also a white, opaque substance.
+			- Zinc oxide as nanoparticles becomes *transparent*, as a result of a unique **quantum effect**.
 		- Special surfaces and coatings
 		- Nanocomposite materials
 		- Medicine